What, And Give Up Show Business?

 Besides information-gathering and writing, I’m also responsible for fact checking and making sure the information supplied in Fred’s voice is correct.

 Taylor’s career as an industry professional began in 1960, and over time his overlapping job titles have included artists’ manager, booking agent, promoter, publicist, recording studio manager, concert producer, entertainment director, and talent scout.
 He’s also been a mentor, adviser, and provider of a couch to crash on for many a musician.
 He was co-owner of the fabled Boston nightclubs the Jazz Workshop and Paul’s Mall from 1965 to 1978, operator and owner of the Harvard Square Theater from 1977 to 1986, producer of the Great Woods Jazz and Blues Festival from 1986 to 1988, and artistic director of the Tanglewood Jazz Festival from 2001 to 2007.
-He is currently in his 26th year running Scullers Jazz Club, a Boston institution that has a permanent place on Downbeat magazine’s annual list of the best clubs in the world.
+From 1991 to 2017, Taylor was artistic director at Scullers Jazz Club, a Boston institution that has a permanent place on Downbeat magazine’s annual list of the best clubs in the world.
 He was recognized by the Jazz Journalists Association for his lifetime commitment to jazz in 2010, and received the very first George Wein Impresario Award, presented in 2015 by the Berklee College of Music and Mr. Wein himself.
 He thinks of it as sort of a battle ribbon, something to mark his making it for 55 years in a sometimes-rough business.
-If you look around the local entertainment landscape, he’s the longest running show in town.
+If you look around the local entertainment landscape, his is the longest running show in town.

 Taylor’s entertainment universe is peopled by a galaxy of singers, saxophonists, and stand-up comics.
 There are stories of his encounters with the greats from across the entertainment world, from legendary figures like Miles Davis and Dave Brubeck, to the superstars who rose to prominence in the 1970s like Bob Marley, Lily Tomlin, Billy Joel, and Earth, Wind & Fire, to the stars of today, like Diana Krall and Grace Kelly.
 They’re all part of Fred’s world, and you’ll learn about them, and him, and the ups and downs of Fred’s utterly unpredictable career in the pages of this book.